jdede/inet-showcases/_docs/wireless/ieee802154/index.md

 some power statistics ? maybe compare to the case if it was done with wifi?
 </pre>

+V1

 Routes are set up according to a star topology, with the controller at the center:

+V2

+Routes are set up according to a star topology, with the controller at the center.
+This is achieved by dumping the full configuration of `Ipv4NetworkConfigurator` (which was generated with the configurator's default settings), and then modifying it.
+The modified configuration is in the `TODO.xml` file.
+The following image shows the routes:

 <img class="screen" src="routes.png" onclick="imageFullSizeZoom(this);" style="cursor:zoom-in" style="max-width: 60%;">

 All sensors will send packets to the controller, and the controller will send packets to the lamps.
+`more detailed description including the app configs`